sympower/dt-data-load-tool/docs/website/docs/general-usage/schema-contracts.md

 If you pass a schema contract explicitly, the following happens to schema entities:
 1. **tables** do not impact the Pydantic models.
-2. **columns** modes are mapped into the **extra** modes of Pydantic (see below). `dlt` will apply this setting recursively if models contain other models.
+2. **columns** modes are mapped into the **extra** modes of Pydantic (see below). `data_load_tool` will apply this setting recursively if models contain other models.
 3. **data_type** supports the following modes for Pydantic: **evolve** will synthesize a lenient model that allows for any data type.
 This may result in variant columns upstream.
 **freeze** will re-raise `ValidationException`. **discard_row** will remove the non-validating data items.
 **discard_value** is not currently supported.
 We may eventually do that in Pydantic v2.

-`dlt` maps column contract modes into the extra fields settings as follows.
+`data_load_tool` maps column contract modes into the extra fields settings as follows.

 Note that this works in two directions.
-If you use a model with such a setting explicitly configured, `dlt` sets the column contract mode accordingly.
+If you use a model with such a setting explicitly configured, `data_load_tool` sets the column contract mode accordingly.
 This also avoids synthesizing modified models.

 | column mode   | pydantic extra |
 | ------------- | -------------- |